-BostonCHI is an organization of professionals from the New England area in the field of Human-Computer Interaction.
-Our members represent the diverse interests of that field: graphic arts, documentation, usability, psychology, user interface design, human factors, industrial design, ergonomics, computer science, training, education, and many others.
+Our members represent HCI’s diverse interests: graphic arts, documentation, usability, psychology, user interface design, human factors, industrial design, ergonomics, computer science, training, education, and many others.

 What We Do

 The ACM’s Special Interest Group on Computer-Human Interaction (SIGCHI) is a forum for the study of human-computer interaction (HCI) and includes research and development efforts leading to the design and evaluation of user interfaces.
 The focus of SIGCHI is on how people communicate and interact with computer systems.
 SIGCHI serves as a forum for the exchange of ideas among computer scientists, human factor scientists, psychologists, social scientists, systems designers and end users.
 For more information about ACM, see below.

 BostonCHI is the Boston area chapter of SIGCHI.
 Our members, from throughout New England, share ideas and experiences on the rapidly growing and changing area of how computers and people interact.

 We have monthly gatherings in the metro Boston area, which are open to both members and non-members at no charge.
 In addition, members receive a monthly e-mail newsletter.
 If you’re not yet a member, we encourage you to become one!